Samoyed dog: History

 During preparation for the Fram expedition to the North Pole in 1893–1896, 33 dogs were purchased from the Nenets people.
-While 28 of these dogs would go to the North Pole, none of them survived.
+Of these dogs, 28 were used in an attempt on the North Pole; none of those survived.
 The remaining dogs, including pups born during the voyage, were left aboard the ship.
 In April 1893 the bitch had another litter, most of them white.
-According to Nansen's notes "...all the dogs were strong, tough and excellent at pulling sleds; they worked very well in hunting Polar bears [as well]."
+According to Nansen's notes "all the dogs were strong, tough and excellent at pulling sleds; they worked very well in hunting Polar bears [as well]."
 These dogs would become the original Samoyeds.

 British Zoologist Ernest Kilburn-Scott is widely considered the founder of Samoyed breed.
 In 1889, he returned to England with a puppy he had purchased from a Samoyed encampment near Arkhangelsk.
 In the early days, imported dogs were a wide array of colors.
-However, it was widely believed that the "true Samoyeds," as originally bred in Siberia, were predominantly white.
+However, it was widely believed that the "true Samoyeds", as originally bred in Siberia, were predominantly white.
 In 1909, the first official breed standard for the Samoyed was developed in England.

 In 1898–1900, Carsten Borchgrevink brought 90 Samoyeds to the southern hemisphere during the Southern Cross Expedition.
-In his book "To the South Polar Regions," expedition member Louis Bernacchi wrote:
+In his book To the South Polar Regions, expedition member Louis Bernacchi wrote:

-"The sickness was aggravated by the intense heat and the appalling effluvium arising from the 90 Siberian sledge-dogs we had on deck.
-These dogs were procured from the Samoyedes in the North of Siberia and were the first dogs ever introduced in Antarctic exploration."
+The sickness was aggravated by the intense heat and the appalling effluvium arising from the 90 Siberian sledge-dogs we had on deck.
+These dogs were procured from the Samoyedes in the North of Siberia and were the first dogs ever introduced in Antarctic exploration.

 On the return trip, the dogs were left on Native Island, New Zealand.
 Due to quarantine requirements, many of the dogs were killed but a few remained.
-9 of the remaining dogs were bought by Ernest Shackleton.
+Nine of the remaining dogs were bought by Ernest Shackleton.

 Robert Falcon Scott brought twenty Samoyeds with him during his 1902 journey.
-The dogs struggled under the conditions Scott placed them in, with four dogs pulling heavily loaded sleds through 45 cm (18 in) of snow with bleeding feet.
+The dogs struggled under the conditions Scott placed them in, with four dogs pulling heavily loaded sleds through 45 cm of snow with bleeding feet.
 Scott blamed their failure on rotten dried fish.